pawelrybacki/pawelrybacki.github.io/content/authors/admin/_index.md

 I am a UChicago- and Harvard-trained economist with international background and exceptional skills in data analysis, data science, data visualization, and economic research.

+I believe that data-driven research is a power for good.
+I seek to join projects that have a positive impact - starting with a single organization and eventually reaching the common good of all.

 {{< icon name="download" pack="fas" >}} Download my {{% staticref "uploads/resume.pdf" %}}resumé{{% /staticref %}}.